sinclairzx81/hammer/readme.md

 ## Serve

-Hammer provides a development server with save and restart workflows.
+Hammer provides a development server with watch, save and reload workflows.
 To enable use the `--serve` option with a port number.
 This option will serve the `--dist` directory and reload on save.

 ```html
 <!DOCTYPE html>